Leading Strategic Projects Successfully

 - Develop effective stakeholder consultation strategies.

-- Create a communication plan that reflects cultural preferences.
+- Create a communication plan that reflects individual preferences.

 - Map and use influence networks to balance conflicting stakeholder interests.